Meta-Pool/liquid-staking-contract/metapool/tests/tests.md

+## TODO: migrate to near-workspaces-test (use get-mpdao tests as a model)

 ### Glossary

 USER DEPOSIT_AND_STAKE: add to epoch_stake_orders (maybe nspl_clearing), increment total_for_stake
 USER UNSTAKE: delayed-unstake, add to epoch_unstake_orders, decrement total_for_stake

-DISTRIBUTE STAKE: move from the contract to sps DISTRIBUTE UNSTAKE: invoe unsktake in the sp, added to unstaked_and_waiting
+DISTRIBUTE STAKE: move from the contract to sps DISTRIBUTE UNSTAKE: invoke unstake in the sp, added to unstaked_and_waiting

 RETRIEVE: Move from a sp to the contract
 WITHDRAW: Move from the contract to the user